LearnersGuild/partners/GLOSSARY.md

 Partner is the term we use for learners who work in the core at Learners Guild.

 # Practitioner
 Practitioners are learners who are being paid to practice their craft.
 Their primary responsibilities are to their projects and to their own continued development and refinement of their craft.
-Practitioners who have reached a defined level of skill in their craft and have proven themselves to be good mentors can advance to become guides.
+Practitioners who have reached a defined level of skill in their craft and have proven themselves to be good mentors can advance to become mentors.

 # Role
 A craft is a profession which has a specific role associated with it.
 For example, the craft of software development is associated with the role "software developer".
 The craft of photovoltaic technology is associated with the role "solar electric technician".

 # Stages
-Within a role, learners move through three stages of development: apprentice, practitioner, and guide.
+Within a role, learners move through three stages of development: apprentice, practitioner, and mentor.
 For example, a learner might be an "apprentice software developer" or a "practicing solar electric technician" or a "mentor graphic designer".
 Learners can occupy multiple roles at once, and they can be at various stages in each role.

 # Stakeholder
 Stakeholders include all learners in addition to affinity organizations,  investors, board, customers, and anyone else interacting with—or impacted by—Learners Guild.